 This information has been updated on 16 December, 2021.

-The Tourism Authority of Thailand (TAT) would like to provide an update on the latest announcement published last night (15 December, 2021) in the Royal Thai Government Gazette that further ease the rules for travellers entering Thailand under the Living in the Blue Zone Sandbox programme, effective from 16 December, 2021.
+The Tourism Authority of Thailand (TAT) would like to provide an update on the latest announcement published last night (15 December, 2021) in the Royal Thai Government Gazette that further eases rules for travellers entering Thailand under the Exemption from Quarantine (TEST & GO) entry scheme, effective from 16 December, 2021.

 - Eligible travellers